turtlelovesshoes/SumoOnboarding/README.md

 1. You do not have duplicated content.
 Look for comments between if statements and look for html comments that might be comenting out freemarker
 2. Test your html seperate from the freemarker
-3. Make sure that CSS is not the same name as style from the Lithium Skinn
+3. Make sure that CSS is not the same name as style from the Lithium Skin

 ## Deployment